LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 # Automating your iOS App Development Workflow: Continuous Deployment with GitHub Actions

 In agile software development, continuous deployment is key to collect user feedback leading to more reliable and successful iOS apps.
-Still, deploying to AppStore Connect is challenging due to signing certificates, provisioning profiles, and build numbers.
+Still, deploying to AppStore Connect is challenging due to managing signing certificates, provisioning profiles, and build numbers.
 In this article, we'll explore how to automate this process, allowing you to release your apps with a single button press.

 ## Deployment Workflow